-- The Chair shall solicit suggestions for agenda items from COE academic staff electronically prior to each CASI meeting.
+- The Chair may solicit suggestions for agenda items from COE academic staff electronically prior to each CASI meeting.

-- The Chair will ensure that the meeting agenda is posted to the CASI web site and mailed electronically to the COE academic staff at large at least 24 hours prior to a CASI meeting.
+- The Chair will ensure that the meeting agendas are posted to the CASI and Office of the Secretary of the Faculty websites at least 24 hours prior to the meeting.

 - The CASI membership may meet informally on a regular basis between formal committee meetings in order to address academic staff issues on an ongoing basis.